 A digital garden is a different way of thinking about publishing online.
 Unlike a traditional blog with polished, finished posts, a garden is a collection of evolving ideas at various stages of development.
 It's a place that makes it possible to make connections between all the things that you are consuming or thinking about.
+There might not be an index or navigational aids, you'll need to follow a link to some starting point and click through in order to see more.
+This makes it feel as if you can focus down on some rabbit holes.

 There are several platforms and tools that can be used to create a digital garden, such as Obsidian, Roam or Notion.
 Some people publish their gardens on their personal website.
 Other people create an analog version by using physical notebooks and referencing page numbers.